PENWINthePIRATE/firefox-one-pixelated/README.md

-# Firefox-ONE Theme with added pixelated asthetics
+# Firefox-ONE Theme with added pixelated asthetics (animated)

 <li> A theme for Opera-ONE Skin Lovers with added asthetics .</li></ul><br>